 Should you cream butter with a stand mixer or hand mixer?

 A stand mixer truly is the best bet for perfectly creamed butter and sugar.
-If you need to use a hand-held electric mixer instead, be sure your bowl is the right size and shape so that the butter and sugar are actually being creamed, not just flung out to the sides of the bowl.
-A hand mixer will also take longer to cream.
+If you need to use a hand-held electric mixer instead, be sure your large mixing bowl is the right size and shape so that the butter and sugar are actually being creamed, not just flung out to the sides of the bowl.

 Can I cream butter and sugar by hand without an electric mixer?